Spinach: Its Acne-Clearing Properties Revealed

 Worse, it’s impossible for farmers to wash the pesticides off properly, because the leaves would shred up and fall to bits.
 Potatoes, meanwhile, are easy to drench and scrub clean without damaging the potato.

-The most ubiquitous is the insecticide permethrin, a neurotoxin found on 51.9% of samples.
+The most ubiquitous agrochemical is the insecticide permethrin, a neurotoxin found on 51.9% of spinach samples.
 The US Environmental Protection Agency (EPA) claims that permethrin is carcinogenic and causes lung and liver tumours in mice.
 It’s also linked to tremors, loss of coordination and behavioural problems, but most pertinently for acne, glutathione is closely involved in permethrin’s detoxification (study), meaning that constantly ingesting permethrin may deplete your all-important antioxidant supplies (with glutathione being a vital one).

 Another common pesticide is DDT, which was banned by the USA in 1972 after cancer and birth defects emerged, but is still shipped out en masse to developing countries in South America where the insects are extra aggressive.
 Hence, imported spinach still contains DDT, and what’s more, DDT lingers in the soil for decades.
 Spinach grown in non-organic US fields still comes up positive for DDT occasionally.

-Why other vegetables are much safer
+Why other vegetables are safer

 Zinc – the number one mineral for clear skin (reduces acne by 49.8%)

+It’s possible that levels of each individual agrochemical are minimal. and that the sheer nutrition of spinach could make even the conventional version a net bonus for acne.
 Nevertheless, if you’re determined to avoid all chemical contaminants, then spinach has one unarguable flaw.

 Conclusion – the verdict on spinach